-While our foster parents believe that fostering is fun, rewarding work, it also requires a certain amount of time, energy and a big heart.
-Read one foster's story if you think you don't have time or believe that it will be too difficult.
+Fostering is fun and rewarding!
+It also requires a certain amount of time, energy and a big heart.
 Fostering is incredibly beneficial and critical to our ability to help as many animals as possible.
-And it's addictive!

 Opportunities to Foster